EnriqueBrolo/Math377-FinalProject/README.md

 2.**Edit Values**

-Change S/R values in csv file depending on the resource:
+Change S/R values in csv file depending on the resource in:
 ```bash
 math377/data.csv
 ```